 If you thought that an electric truck was pretty high tech, what would you say about a jet-powered rubbish collection truck?

 You can see a really interesting TedX discussion on the subject by New Zealand native and inventor Ian Wright as below.
 It will completely change your view I predict!

 Through his company, Wrightspeed, he “has developed a turbine-assisted electric drive system and decided that its best use was in commercial vehicles, which burn through massive amounts of fuel and are subject to increasingly stringent emissions regulations.”

 “The Wrightspeed system can be scaled up for heavier equipment, such as off-road construction vehicles, or down for medium-duty machines, he said.”

 I admit that I am not a mechanic and so some of the nuances go over my head.
 In general, the Wrightspeed system is designed to reduce costs and emissions.

 “On average, an electric powertrain saves trash truck operators $35,000 a year in reduced fuel and maintenance costs, Wright estimates.
 The technology doesn’t require expensive exhaust treatment systems and, unlike diesel powertrains, doesn’t break down as often because it has fewer moving parts.”

-It certainly is an interesting and promising development — we will keep you updated on the development of this technology and when trucks are rolled out in Australia.
+It certainly is an interesting and promising development.
+We will keep you updated on the development of this technology and the rollout schedule of these Australian garbage trucks.